devops329/devops/instruction/grafanaMetrics/grafanaMetrics.md

    ![Make public dashboard](makePublicDashboard.png)

 1. Press the `Generate public URL` button.
-1. You must enable the ability for the TA to change the range of the dashboard and also view annotations.
+1. **You must enable** the ability for the TA to change the range of the dashboard and also view annotations.

    ![Enable time range](enableTimeRange.png)

 1. Press the **Copy** button for the generated dashboard URL.

-Go to the associated Canvas assignment and submit the dashboard URL.
+> [!IMPORTANT]
+> You will provide this URL for the Metrics and Logging deliverable.